Learning Diffusion Policies for Robotic Manipulation of Timber Joinery under Fabrication Uncertainty: Experiments

 \subsection{Phase~2: Uncertainty experiments}

-The objective of the Phase~2 experiments is to demonstrate the robustness of diffusion policies in handling fabrication uncertainties for contact-rich timber joinery.
-More specifically, we evaluate how the policies perform when the mortise is subjected to random position offsets simulating fabrication tolerances.
+The objective of the Phase~2 experiments is to evaluate the robustness of diffusion policies in handling uncertainties arising from positioning errors, tolerance accumulation, and material imperfections commonly encountered in construction-scale assembly~\cite{adel2024, gandia2022}.
+Specifically, we assess policy performance when the mortise is subjected to randomized positional offsets to simulate fabrication uncertainty.
+The mortise orientation is not randomized and remains constant.
+The policies for these experiments were trained using the second dataset of 400 demonstrations (Section~\ref{data_collection}).

-We created a dataset of 400 demonstrations following the data collection method outlined in Section~\ref{data_collection}.
-To simulate fabrication tolerances, the position of the mortise in these demonstrations was perturbed by a displacement vector sampled in polar coordinates.
-The angular component was drawn uniformly from $[0, 2\pi)$~radians, and the radial component was drawn uniformly from $[0, 10]$~mm.
-Unlike uniform sampling over the area of a disk, this approach yields a higher density of samples near the origin, biasing the distribution toward smaller offsets while still allowing for the possibility of larger deviations.

-During rollouts, we evaluated each policy at three goal offset distances: 0~mm (no offset), 5~mm, and 10~mm.
+During rollouts, we evaluated each policy with varying mortise position perturbations: 0~mm (no perturbation), 5~mm, and 10~mm.
 These values were selected to evaluate the policies under no uncertainty (0~mm), uncertainty within the demonstration distribution (5~mm), and uncertainty at the edge of the demonstration distribution (10~mm).
-For each offset condition, the goal position was randomized uniformly along the circumference of a circle with a radius of the specified distance.
-The success rate of a policy was computed separately for each offset distance, and its overall performance was reported as the average success rate across all three conditions.
+For each offset condition, the mortise position was uniformly randomized along the circumference of a circle with a radius equal to the specified distance.
+The Avg.
+SR of a policy was computed separately for each offset distance, and its overall performance was reported as the average total success rate (Avg.
+Total SR) across all three conditions.

-In the first part of the Phase~2 experiments, we systematically tuned the parameters of the diffusion policy to maximize the success rate.
-Starting from a candidate configuration derived from the Phase~1 experiments (Section~\ref{phase1_experiments}), we performed sequential, greedy parameter tuning, optimizing one parameter at a time while holding others fixed.
-The resulting best-performing policy is referred to as the full model.
+In the first part of the Phase~2 experiments, we systematically tuned the diffusion policy parameters to maximize the Avg.
+Total SR. Starting from a candidate configuration derived from the Phase~1 experiments (Section~\ref{phase1_experiments}), we performed sequential, greedy parameter tuning, optimizing one parameter at a time while holding others fixed.
+The resulting best-performing policy, with the highest Avg.
+Total SR is referred to as the full model.
 The impact of individual parameters on policy performance is reported in Section~\ref{results:phase2:full}.